Efficient cavity-assisted storage of photonic qubits in a solid-state quantum memory: Experimental Setup

 By means of a PBS, two different beams of light, the signal beam and the locking beam, are overlapped and coupled into the cavity.
 The locking beam is shifted by \qty{640}{\mega\Hz} and has orthogonal polarization with respect to the signal beam, in order to minimize interactions with the ions.
 A half-wave plate (HWP) is then used to orient the signal beam polarization along the interacting axis of the crystal.
-Then, a BS splits the light in two paths, one going to a reference detector, while the other one goes to the cavity.
-The highly asymetric cavity is formed by two mirrors with reflectivities $R_\text{in}$=0.4 and $R_\text{out}$=0.97, leading to a finesse $F_{cav}$ = 6.5.
-The cavity is built around the vacuum chamber and the \PrYSO-crystal.
-We pick up half of the reflected light by means of the BS, and we couple it to a single-mode fiber.
+Then, { after passing through a 50:50 beam-splitter (BS), the beam reaches} the cavity.
+The highly asymetric cavity is formed by two mirrors with reflectivities $R_\text{in}$=0.4 and $R_\text{out}$=0.97 { and curvatures of \qty{125}{\mm} and \qty{100}{\mm}, respectively,} leading to a finesse $F_{cav}$ = 6.5.
+The cavity { of length \qty{208}{\mm} is built around the vacuum chamber such that the \PrYSO-crystal is located at its waist.} We pick up half of the reflected light by means of the BS, and we couple it to a single-mode fiber.
 Depending on whether we store qubits or not, this light is then out-coupled in free-space and sent to the analyzing crystal or directly detected in a single-photon avalanche detector (SPAD).
 After crossing the analyzing crystal, the light is coupled into a single-mode fiber and sent to the SPAD.
 The locking light, transmitted through the cavity is detected using a photo diode, and read by an Arduino microcontroller.
-This microcontroller feeds back on the voltage applied to the piezo that controls the cavity length in order to keep the cavity on resonance.
+This microcontroller { uses a simple algorithm to maximize the transmission through the cavity and } feeds back on the voltage applied to the piezo that controls the cavity length. { Therefore it keeps the cavity on resonance with the locking beam during the locking period. }

-The preparation beam used to create AFCs in the crystal is sent on another path, crossing the signal beam inside the crystal with an angle of \qty{7}{\degree}.
+The preparation beam used to create AFCs in the memory crystal is sent on another path, crossing the signal beam inside the crystal with an angle of \qty{7}{\degree} (not coupled to the cavity mode).
 We prepare AFCs using spectral hole burning techniques described in~\cite{jobez2016highly}.
 The AFC is prepared with a target average OD of $\tilde{d}=\frac{1}{2} \ln(\frac{\text{R}_\text{out}}{\text{R}_\text{in}})=0.46$ which ensures impedance-matching according to Eq.~\ref{eq:imcondition}.

-The preparation beam is not coupled to the cavity mode.
 Analogously, a strong preparation beam addresses the filter crystal, in order to prepare an AFC where the transmitted pulses have the same amplitude as the stored and retrieved pulses to form an unbalanced Mach-Zehnder interferometer for qubit analysis.